markmoxon/bbcelite-scripts/code-analysis/README.md

 ./about-site.sh
 ```

-For the script to work, you will need Perl installed.
+For the script to work, you will need Perl.

 ## Text extractor: Code comments